Automattic/wp-calypso/client/components/product-card/README.md

  displayed as a price range
 * `fullPrice`: ( number | array ) Full price of a product.
 If an array of 2 numbers is passed, it will be displayed as a price range
+* `hasManageSubscriptionLink`: ( bool ) Flag indicating if a "Manage subscription" link should be rendered in the card's content area
 * `isPlaceholder`: ( bool ) Flag indicating if a product price is in a loading state and should be rendered as a placeholder
 * `isPurchased`: ( bool ) Flag indicating if a product has already been purchased.
 [Read more about the way this flag